 - Chilmark, sometimes gently referred to as the "independent state of Chilmark" because of the self-sufficiency of its more isolated community, is a collection of beautiful and sometimes rustic homes set on rolling land, many with views of the seas.
 Its community center, the Chilmark Store a few hundred yards away, and the town-only beaches along its shore are the residents' and visitors' social gathering spots.

 - Aquinnah, at the very tip of Martha's Vineyard, is the tribal home of the Vineyard's original settlers, the Wampanoag Tribe, and is also the place of the Island's only true "tourist attraction," the colorful clay cliffs of Gay Head, protected by historic designation.
 Like much of the Vineyard, homes here are often sparsely placed along dirt roads, and the social life revolves around the beaches.

-One of the first questions an agent at Sandpiper may ask you is if you prefer to be in a town, or in a more rural setting – and, that often translates into homes or property Up Island or Down Island.
+One of the first questions a Sandpiper agent may ask is if you prefer to be in a town or in a more rural setting – and that often translates into homes or property Up Island or Down Island.
 The terms have maritime roots.
+The Up-Island and Down Island references are part of the inescapable history of the Vineyard, and color almost all facets of life here: the life of the sea.
 When a vessel travels down its longitude, it is heading east.
 When traveling up its longitude, it is heading west.
-Therefore, western parts of the Island – West Tisbury, Chilmark and Aquinnah – are referred to as Up Island.
+Therefore, western parts of the Island – West Tisbury, Chilmark, and Aquinnah – are referred to as Up Island.
 The eastern towns of Vineyard Haven, Oak Bluffs and Edgartown are referred to as Down Island.
-For the Vineyard, the more populous communities are Down Island – although there are plenty of secluded spots in all the towns.
+For the Vineyard, the more populous communities are Down Island – although there are plenty of secluded spots.